StringerMus/pinch-app/README.md

 ![profile](media/profile/password.JPG)

 ### Reponsiveness
-When the screen becomes less than 768px, the page turn into a single column with the popular posts moving to the top as a list of 3.
+When the screen width becomes less than 992px, the page turn into a single column with the popular posts moving to the top as a list of 3.
 The profile image moves to the top of the profile name and number of listings.
 Just like the other pages, the post details move under the posts images.

 ## Defensive Design